(Unless otherwise stated, all Bible quotations are from the English Standard Version).

 I do not understand my own actions.
 For I do not do what I want, but I do the very thing I hate.
 Now if I do what I do not want, I agree with the law, that it is good.
 So now it is no longer I who do it, but sin that dwells within me.
 For I know that nothing good dwells in me, that is, in my flesh.
 For I have the desire to do what is right, but not the ability to carry it out.
 For I do not do the good I want, but the evil I do not want is what I keep on doing.
 Now if I do what I do not want, it is no longer I who do it, but sin that dwells within me.
 So I find it to be a law that when I want to do right, evil lies close at hand.
 For I delight in the law of God, in my inner being, but I see in my members another law waging war against the law of my mind and making me captive to the law of sin that dwells in my members.

 Thus, the accuracy of conscience as a moral arbiter depends on the accuracy of the information it has been primed with.
 It depends on the programming that an individual’s conscience has been subjected to over the years.
-In other words, conscience is subject to cultural and environmental influence, and is not necessarily a true judge of objective truth.
+In other words, conscience is subject to cultural and environmental influence, and is not necessarily a true judge of objective reality.
 Thus, if one’s conscience has been programmed with falsehood as truth, it will judge with such falsehood as objective truth.
 It will consider such lies as truth and convict or excuse one accordingly, based on violation or adherence to those lies.
 In other words, depending on its priming, an individual’s conscience can make him feel guilty over an issue that objectively doesn’t merit guilt, as it can excuse him over an issue that truly warrants conviction.

 That brings us to the issue of weak conscience.
 The scripture describes a believer’s conscience as weak if it’s not fully developed in line with the right knowledge of God, being still programmed by wrong suppositions.
 For instance, in matters like drinking of alcohol, eating of certain meats and observance of certain days as holier than others, the conscience of those who still see these observances as word of God (objective truth) still to be strictly obeyed is said to be weak, because it’s not based on right knowledge.
 Any conscience not based on right knowledge is said to be weak; such a conscience is not fully developed and has not been primed by the correct knowledge of the word of God.